sblanck/smagexp/README.md

 ```
 https://raw.githubusercontent.com/sblanck/smagexp/master/examples/Celfiles.cond
 ```
-To easily upload these data on galaxy, it is possible to load an existing history containing all these data :
+You may To easily upload these data on galaxy, it is possible to load an existing history containing all these data :
 ```
 https://github.com/sblanck/smagexp/raw/master/examples/Galaxy-History-Example-Data.tar.gz
 ```